1920 Cleveland Tigers (NFL) season: Game 3: at Akron Pros

 The Akron Pros were the Tigers' next opponent.
 Playing in front of 6,000 fans, the game was called a "punting duel" by the Youngstown Vindicator.
 The only score came from a punt block by Akron's Bob Nash in the first quarter.
 Nash grabbed the ball from the Tigers' punter, Stan Cofall, on the 8-yard line and ran in for the score.
 With an extra point from Charlie Copley, the Pros defeated the Tigers 7–0 to keep their undefeated season alive.
 During the game, injuries for both teams occurred.
-Pollard of the Pros dislocated his right shoulder, and Toughey Conn for the Tigers injured his right leg in the fourth quarter.
+Pollard of the Pros dislocated his right shoulder, and Tuffy Conn for the Tigers injured his right leg in the fourth quarter.